Introducing Chaos Engineering

 You will immediately see that the pod has been killed.

-You can determine whether the cause of the Pod failure was truly due to Chaos Mesh by looking at the event.
+You can find out whether the cause of the Pod failure was actually due to Chaos Mesh by looking at the event.

-Depending on the type of fault, you can specify the duration, run continuously, or schedule the execution, so instead of just running it immediately and one-off, you can continue to inject faults periodically (for a long period of time) and combine it with load testing, which will make it easier to understand the behavior of the system.
+Depending on the type of failure, you can specify the duration, run continuously, or schedule execution, so instead of just running it immediately and one-off, you can continue to inject failures periodically (for a long period of time) and combine it with load testing, which will make it easier to understand the behavior of the system.

-This time I have given a very simple example, but you can deepen your understanding of the system by paying attention to how the system behaves, what happens to requests when there is constant access, what happens to the latency, etc.
+This time we have given a very simple example, but you can deepen your understanding of the system by paying attention to how the system behaves, what happens to requests when there is constant access, what happens to latency, etc.

-For this reason, the advance preparations and hypothesis design mentioned earlier are extremely important.
+For this reason, the advance preparation and hypothesis design mentioned earlier are extremely important.

 Conclusion

-The following articles and books were very helpful in getting started with chaos engineering.
-If you are interested, please read them.
-I would like to continue learning and thinking so that I don't end it halfway.
-From now on, I would like to write articles about what I have verified in practice and what I have gotten myself into through operation.
+The following articles and books were extremely helpful when I started Chaos Engineering.
+If you're interested, please give them a read.
+I plan to continue learning and thinking so I don't leave it half-baked.
+From now on, I'd like to write articles about the things I've tested in practice and the things I've come across through operation.

 *If you are interested in introducing chaos engineering or are already practicing it, we would love to exchange information with you.